£17.50

 £35.00

-Unbranded vintage saddle, most likely in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-Made from plastic/steel material and weighing in at 316 grams.
+Suntour GPX left and right bottom bracket cup set, hailing from Japan and in production during the 1980s (yet still new & unused after all this time).
+Made from steel and weighing in at 114 grams (for the pair).
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

-If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong saddle!
+If you're taking part in L'Eroica or any other vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong BB cups!

 OVERVIEW